udondan/meteor-contact/README.md

 If you use [trail](https://atmospherejs.com/package/trail) it will be used for logging.
 Otherwise all messages will be simply `console.log`´ed.

 Mails are sent from server.
-Of course email and password are never exposed to the client.
+Of course recipient email addresses and any transport options such as mail server or password are never exposed to the client.

 ##Status
 Tested on: